real-token/realtoken-yam-core/README.md

 ## Roadmap

+- SwapCat contracts with basic functionnalities ✅
-- Add CI pipeline ✅
+- Add whitelisting token functionnalities ✅
+- Testing ✅
-- Upgradeable proxy ✅
+- Slither analysis ✅
 - Support for Hardware Wallet ❌
-- Testing ✅

 See the [open issues](https://github.com/real-token/realtoken-swapcat/issues) for a full list of proposed features (and known issues).